2008–09 Newcastle United F.C. season: Joe Kinnear

 Assistant manager Chris Hughton took over as caretaker manager for several weeks, during which Newcastle remained winless in all three of their matches.
 On 26 September, Hughton was replaced by Joe Kinnear as "interim manager."
 Kinnear's appointment proved completely unimpressive with the fans and resulted in Kinnear profusely verbally abusing and swearing at the media upon his first media interview.
 He then announced he would not speak to any national press again and would only speak with the local media.
 In his first two matches in charge, Newcastle managed 2–2 draws with Everton and Manchester City, coming from behind both times (the latter with ten men).

 In the last week of January, key players Shay Given and Charles N'Zogbia left, causing an already thin squad to lose more talent.
 Amongst ongoing criticism of the club board following Keegan's departure, Joe Kinnear managed five wins, ten draws, and 11 losses, and talks opened between Joe Kinnear and the board as to whether he would consider a full-time position the following season.
-On 7 February, however, the club's torrid season took another major blow when Kinnear was admitted to hospital following heart problems, and Chris Hughton once again took charge of the team, this time with the help of Colin Calderwood.
+On 7 February, however, the club's horrid season took another major blow when Kinnear was admitted to hospital following heart problems, and Chris Hughton once again took charge of the team, this time with the help of Colin Calderwood.
 By the end of March, the club was struggling to find form and keep pace with the opposition.
 With scarce wins over the course of the season, the team now faced a relegation battle.